Some bottles mimic the experience of breastfeeding, such as this Mimijumi bottle.

 Who Should Buy These Bottles?

-Avoiding confusion between the breast and bottle is a big dilemma for moms who don’t want bottle feeding to make a baby too lazy to breastfeed.
+Avoiding confusion between the breast and bottle is a big priority for moms who don’t want bottle feeding to make a baby too lazy to breastfeed.
 This bottle helps with that problem.

-Visually, it will appeal to breastfed babies because the dome honestly does look like a breast.
-And, since the bottle won’t reward your baby by giving milk if she doesn’t make an effort, it won’t sabotage your goal of continuing to breastfeed your baby.
+Visually, it will appeal to breastfed babies because the dome very closely resembles a breast.
+Since the bottle won’t reward your baby by giving milk if she doesn’t make an effort, it won’t sabotage your goal of continuing to breastfeed your baby.

 Because of the cost of this bottle, however, if I were you, I would only buy one at first to make sure your baby likes it.